-Greg Knight recently spoke about his new role at TRS as PerfluorAd Project Manager and his role in implementing the AFFF removal technology.
+Greg Knight recently spoke about his new role at TRS as PerfluorAd Operations Manager and his role in implementing the AFFF removal technology.

 Location: Denver, Colorado